 According to Amy Ronek, a 32 year old Home Sharing “guest” in Manhattan: “After moving to New York from Iowa, I found that it was much harder to find a job than to find a comfortable, affordable home in Manhattan.
 The Foundation’s Home Sharing Program’s professional staff quickly found the perfect home for me, matching me with Maxine, a wonderful ‘host’.
 That’s why home sharing turned out to be such a great solution.”

-Funding is received through New York State Legislators, New York State Office for the Aging, New York State Office for People with Developmental Disabilities, New York City Department for the Aging, New York City Council Members’ and Borough Presidents’ discretionary funds as well as private contributions.
+Funding is received through New York City Department for the Aging, New York State Legislators, New York State Office for the Aging, New York State Office for People with Developmental Disabilities, New York City Council Members’ and Borough Presidents’ discretionary funds as well as private contributions.